 - Cook chicken for 40 minutes, and then check.
 Test that chicken is cooked all the way through by inserting a skewer into the thickest part of the meat.
 If the juices run clear, it is cooked.

-- Once rice has cooked, add the red onion, cucumber, mint and coriander/cilantro.
+- Once rice has cooked, discard the bay leaves, then add garlic red onion, cucumber, mint and coriander/cilantro.
 Stir through until combined.

 ★ Did you make this recipe?
 Don’t forget to give it a star rating below!